 [04:30] Traits Leading to Becoming a Good Plastic Surgeon

-Russell cites meticulousness as the primary trait of becoming a good plastic surgeon as well as being a good visual-spatial thinker.
-Being a good communicator is also very important since.
-You need to be willing to sit down with the patient and explain the disease process, the problems, the solutions, how you're going to get there, oftentimes, there are many ways to get there and there's many different things that can happen.
+Russell cites meticulousness as the primary trait of becoming a good plastic surgeon, as well as being a good visual-spatial thinker.
+Being a good communicator is also very important since you need to be willing to sit down with the patient and explain the disease process, the problems, the solutions, and how you’re going to get there.
+Oftentimes, there are many ways to get there and there are many different things that can happen.

 Russell adds that another innate trait in a plastic surgeon is being anal.
-In terms of having an arts background, although not necessary when you become a plastic surgeon, a lot of people that go into medicine in general tend to be very agile-thinkers so Russell thinks a lot of it can be taught.
-But he personally thinks it helps a lot in terms of little shortcuts that allows him to know what to do before he even thinks about it.
+In terms of having an arts background, although its not necessary when you become a plastic surgeon, a lot of people that go into medicine in general tend to be very agile-thinkers.
+So, Russell thinks a lot of it can be taught.
+Personally he thinks it helps a lot in terms of little shortcuts that allows him to know what to do before he even thinks about it.
 This may also help in certain other areas where it would have been hard to to teach it.

 [09:00] Types of Patients and Typical Day